learning-continuous-deployment/learning-continuous-deployment.github.io/_posts/2015-05-29-docker-and-databases.md

 comments: true
 author_name: Jan
 ---
 So lately you read about volumes, sharing data and achieving persistence when working with ephemeral Docker containers.
 In the following blogpost we use this knowledge to build a dockerized web application.
-You will learn, how to compose the single tiers and how to to link the single containers together.
+You will learn how to compose the single tiers and how to to link the single containers together.
 <!--more-->

 ##Introduction
 The task is to *containerize* a web application using Docker and achieve persistence with ephemeral containers.
 For this purpose we created a sample project to illustrate that, the pitfalls and the solution.
 The source code can be found [on Github](https://github.com/learning-continuous-deployment/java-mongodb-sample).
 You will recognize, that the sample is super basic, because we wanted to minimize distractions.
 It uses Java for the business logic and the connection to a MongoDB, which functions as datastore.
 All descriptions, path names and so on refer to the used technologies, but we tried to keep it as unspecific as possible.

 ##Solution Idea
 As already mentioned in the blogpost about volumes it is considered to be *best practice* to use a data-only container to store our database entries.
-So it would be enough to havetwo conntainers - one with the data and another one running the DBMS and the actual application (an example for this setup can be found [here](https://github.com/jbfink/docker-wordpress)).
-But for our use case this is not enough, because we want the maxumum flexiblity and therefore consider, that *multiple applications* should be able to access the database.
+So it would be enough to have two containers - one with the data and another one running the DBMS and the actual application (an example for this setup can be found [here](https://github.com/jbfink/docker-wordpress)).
+But for our use case this is not enough, because we want the maximum flexibility and therefore consider, that *multiple applications* should be able to access the database.
 This leads to the following division in containers:
 1. __Data-only container__, which  references the volume [/data/db](http://docs.mongodb.org/manual/tutorial/manage-mongodb-processes/) (the default directory for storing data)
 2. __DB-Container__ running [mongod](http://docs.mongodb.org/manual/reference/program/mongod/), (the primary deamon process of MongoDB)
 3. __Application container__ running the business logic

-This enables a separation of duties in a neat way and improves portability, reuseability, mantainbility and so on.
+This enables a separation of duties in a neat way and improves portability, reusability, maintainability and so on.
-At the same time this divison in separate containers brings up another problem.
-The containers have to be enabled to *communicate* with eachother.
+At the same time this division in separate containers brings up another problem.
+The containers have to be enabled to *communicate* with each other.
 But we will deal with that later.

 ###A detailed look on the containers
-Before we can deal with the linkage and deployment of the containers, we need to understand them and therefore have a detailed look on the [images](https://docs.docker.com/userguide/dockerimages/) - they are based on.
+Before we can deal with the linkage and deployment of the containers, we need to understand them and therefore have a detailed look on the [images](https://docs.docker.com/userguide/dockerimages/) they are based on.

 For the data-only container we don't have to use a Dockerfile.
 It functions as a plain datastore and therefore it is enough to use a base image (e.g. 'ubuntu') and create the volume via the `-v` - flag.